exonym/exonymwallet/libexonymwallet/README.md

 Produces a network map item for the identified actor from the network map.

 `listActors()`
-Produces a list of actors that are the sources for a rule, book, or advocates for a source.
+Produces a list of actors that are the sources for a rule, book, or moderators for a lead.

 `networkMap()`
 Generates a network map based on the current state of the system.